 Anti-BDS efforts, however, have served a useful purpose for the movement’s opponents.
 It’s a well-known paradox that advocacy groups do better in the opposition.
 People are more likely to donate money when the issues they care about seem under threat.
 It is also easier to galvanize people against, rather than for, something.

 Trump’s presidency thus may herald a golden age for left-wing Jewish groups like J Street and Americans for Peace Now, who can seize the moment to energize their progressive constituencies.
 But with President Donald Trump recognizing Jerusalem as Israel’s capital, moving the U.S. embassy there from Tel Aviv, and withdrawing the United States from the Iran nuclear deal, right-leaning American Jewish organizations have very little left to ask for.
 Their zealous focus on BDS, therefore, is the way they have chosen to remain relevant in the Trump era.
 But the irony is that by trying to silence BDS voices, U.S. Jewish groups have instead given them a megaphone.
 BDS now enjoys a substantial presence in the international conversation around Middle East peace, with pro-BDS voices appearing on The New York Times op-ed page and thousands of articles on the movement appearing in virtually every major international publication over the last several years.

 But the popularity of anti-BDS measures is troubling for a deeper reason.
-To push for suppressing a political viewpoint is an assault on the liberal values that Jewish Americans have long championed, and indeed shaped throughout the twentieth century.
+To push for suppressing a political viewpoint is an assault on the liberal values that Jewish Americans have long championed, indeed shaped, throughout the twentieth century.
 It was Louis Brandeis, the first Jewish member of the Supreme Court, who wrote a defense of free speech that legal scholars recognize as providing the theoretical framework for the court’s First Amendment jurisprudence.
 In his concurring opinion for the seminal case Whitney v.
 California, he emphatically stressed that the best remedy for exposing “falsehoods and fallacies” was “more speech, not enforced silence.”